 There are a few things you should try first when you experience problems with your device:

 - By restarting your device, you turn off all running applications and free up memory.
 This sometimes automatically solves problems with your device.
 If the device won't restart normally, you can force your device to restart.
 No settings or personal data are deleted during a forced restart.

 To Force the Device to Restart or Shutdown

 - Press and hold down the power key and the volume up key at the same time for 6 seconds.

 - Your device vibrates once.
 Depending on whether you wish to force the device to restart or shut down, proceed as follows.

 - If you wish to force restart the device: Release the keys at this point.
 The device restarts.

 - If you wish to force shut down the device: Continue pressing the keys.
 After a few more seconds, the device vibrates three times and turns off.

-- Update your device to ensure that you have optimal performance and the latest enhancements.
-Read more about how to update and find latest software version.
+- Update your device to ensure you have optimal performance and the latest enhancements.
+Read more about how to update and find the latest software version.

 - Perform a factory data reset.
 This is sometimes the best solution if your device stops functioning properly.
 Make sure that you know your Google™ account username and password before you start.